volodinroman/maya-combine-separate-tool/README.md

 Unzip the project to your Maya Python path folder

-import combineSeparate.combineSeparate as cmbSep
+import combineSeparate.main as cmbSep

-instance = cmbSep()
+instance = cmbSep.objectCombine()

 instance.doCombine() #to combine objects